Growing Smart Legislative Guidebook Online

-Integrating State Environmental Policy Acts with Local Planning Bibliography
+Chapter 12: Integrating State Environmental Policy Acts with Local Planning (endnotes)

 The commentary and model statutes in this Chapter were written by Daniel R. Mandelker, Stamper Professor of Law at Washington University in St. Louis.
 The introductory commentary originally appeared in a slightly different form as "Melding State Environmental Policy Acts with Land-Use Planning and Regulations," Land Use Law & Zoning Digest 49, no. 3 (March 1997): 3-11.